Getting Bookings W/O Friends & Family to Start?

 Gillian, what are you saying when you first contact them?
 What kinds of things are you bringing them?
 Have you called first, or just shown up with your treats?

-4. How can I use my existing customer base to get new bookings?
+How can I leverage social media to get bookings?

 Similar Pampered Chef Threads